 Fun Place to Go

 Tiny Boxwoods is a special tucked away type of Houston escape from the ordinary.
 Pictures will be shown for those who might also be interested in discovering this hide-a-way place in the middle of our large metropolitan city of Houston, Texas.
-If one was unaware of its existence, it would be easy to overlook.
+If one were unaware of its existence, it would be easy to overlook.

 Of course, many people in the Highland Village neighborhood bordering River Oaks would probably just as soon keep it that way.
-But news of places like this are hard to be kept a secret.
+But news of places like this is hard to be kept a secret.
 My neighbor and I certainly had a fun day at this casual upscale place!

 Plant Nursery Supplies

-Naturally some unique lawn ornamentation or special jardinieres to hold plants can be found here.
-After all…this is an upscale area of town surrounded by homes with price tags that can range from moderately expensive on up to the stratosphere of bulging pocketbooks.
+Naturally, some unique lawn ornamentation or special jardinieres to hold plants can be found here.
+After all, this is an upscale area of town surrounded by homes with price tags that can range from moderately expensive on up to the stratosphere of bulging pocketbooks.

-The giant concrete acorn that dotted one area of the manicured lawn inside the gates between the cafe and nursery certainly made a statement.
+The giant concrete acorn that dotted one area of the manicured lawn inside the gates between the cafe and nursery made a statement.

 I’d like to see the tree that it fell from…but obviously be nowhere close to those branches when it spiraled downward!
 Just kidding!
 I still remember reading about an apple falling from a tree and Isaac Newton’s theory of gravitation from my long ago school days.
-Plants, nursery supplies and eye catching adornments like these concrete creations can all be found at Tiny Boxwoods and the Thompson and Hanson Nursery.
+Plants, nursery supplies and eye-catching adornments like these concrete creations can all be found at Tiny Boxwoods and the Thompson and Hanson Nursery.

 My friend and I decided to order our lunch and enjoy that first before strolling through the rest of the nursery and gift shop.

 They are also open for breakfast from 7 AM until the time when lunches are served.
 I have heard good things about their brunch menu on Sundays from 9 AM until 2 PM.
 Menu items are handwritten on a large chalkboard.
-Obviously when the fresh items offered for the day are sold out, those items can be easily erased.
+When the fresh items offered for the day are sold out, those items can be easily erased.

 The day was bright and sunny but a bit cool.
-The inside spaces at the long bar and other seating arrangements were filled but there were still some outside tables available.
+The inside spaces at the long bar and other seating arrangements were filled, but there were still some outside tables available.
 It was fun sitting outside and dining alfresco while getting to enjoy the landscaping and also getting to do a little people watching.

-After a delicious lunch (I tried the much touted buffalo burger to great satisfaction and my friend had a vegetarian sandwich to her liking) we strolled the grounds of the nursery.
+After a delicious lunch (I tried the much-touted buffalo burger to great satisfaction, and my friend had a vegetarian sandwich to her liking) we strolled the grounds of the nursery.

 A big selection of unique planters can be ordered out of catalogs if the colors or sizes do not meet expectations of what is already displayed on the grounds.